aroberge/avantpy/roadmap.md

   - [x] Feature request or contributions
   - [ ] Others
 - [ ] Add info about contributors and refer to documentation
+  - [ ] Add style information
+  - [ ] Contributions should focus on new or corrected content, not format.

 ## Developers tools